 On premise setup of Avni without cloud services

-Avni uses cloud services like AWS Cognito, S3, and Route53 for user management, file storage, and reverse proxy respectively - to implement certain functional and technical features.
+Avni uses cloud services like AWS Cognito, S3, and ALB for user management, file storage, and reverse proxy respectively - to implement certain functional and technical features.
 Usage of these services (and other non-functional components like RDS) makes the hosting and operations of Avni simple.
 In the future, Avni will continue to use such services - for the same reasons.
 But since Avni is an open-source project, some users of Avni want to deploy it in their own data centers.
-Avni project will provide integration with open source alternatives to the functional services, and provide automation scripts, and documentation.
+Avni project therefore also supports integration with open source alternatives to the functional services, and provide automation scripts, and documentation.

 While elsewhere in this documentation you may find some Linux commands specific to centos, but Avni is shifting all its OS usage to Ubuntu 20-04.
 Hence any commands in this document are for Ubuntu.